genesiscommunitysuccess/docs/docs/03_server/02_data-server/03_advanced.md

 ## Criteria matching

 The incoming data **DATA_LOGON** message can also include filtering to control the rows returned.
-This can be based on common expressions and Groovy expressions.
+The incoming filtering is specified in the CRITERIA_MATCH option.

+The filters can be specified using common expressions, Groovy expressions, or even a mix of the two.
 See more detail in our page in the [Web section of our documentation](../../../web/basics/data-server-resources/).

-The incoming filtering is specified in the CRITERIA_MATCH option.